 Sandhill

-By this time you may have noticed a subtle nuance to Sandhill.
-All of the holes go either north or south.
+By now, you may notice another subtle quirk: every hole at Sandhill runs either north or south.
 None go east or west.
-Only three other courses in The Villages are like that - can you name them?
-(Quiz Question 6)
+Only three other courses in The Villages do that.
+Can you name them?
+Click here for the answer.

 Toughest to Easiest